-SB 4 encourages other state legislatures to take up similar legislation, as occurred after Arizona passed its SB 1070 law.
-See here for a chart comparing SB 4 to SB 1070.
+SB 4 will encourage other state legislatures to take up similar legislation, as occurred after Arizona passed its SB 1070 law.

 Already, similar bills are pending in other state legislatures including Florida, Louisiana, and North Carolina.
 These bills take a similar approach to SB 4 by imposing harsh penalties on law enforcement and other government agencies that do not honor detainer requests and/or prevent local law enforcement agencies from having policies that direct law enforcement resources to the most serious threats to public safety and away from identifying people who are undocumented.